Myofascial cupping (Chinese cupping)

-Myofascial cupping can provide profound benefits, particularly assisting with increasing range of movement of joints, it can break down tight muscle tissue and eliminate trigger points, reduce swelling and reduce restrictive and sometimes painful fascial adhesions commonly formed from repetitive movement or injuries (Chirali, 2014).
-By reducing the fascial adhesions, while increasing nutrient rich blood flow, oxygen and hydration to the soft tissue it can assist in maintaining healthy and functional soft tissue.
+Myofascial cupping can provide profound benefits, particularly assisting with increasing range of movement of joints, it can break down tight muscle tissue and eliminate trigger points, reduce swelling, and reduce restrictive and sometimes painful fascial adhesions commonly formed from repetitive movement or injuries (Chirali, 2014).
+By reducing fascial adhesions, while increasing nutrient rich blood flow, oxygen, and hydration to the soft tissue it can assist in maintaining healthy and functional soft tissue.

 Myofascial cupping can leave discolouration marks caused by ecchymosis, which is leakage of the blood into the tissues, as opposed to bruising, which is a painful contusion under the skin following a blow or breakage of the skin (Chilrali, 2014).
 These discolouration marks can last for a few hours to a few weeks depending on the level of dysfunction or stasis of the tissue.

-Myofasial cupping is a highly effective and pain free treatment that is used frequently in the Koru Massage clinic, with the clients consent.
+Myofascial cupping is a highly effective and pain free treatment that is used frequently in the Koru Massage clinic, with the client's consent.
 It is integrated into massage treatments by targeting specific areas of complaint and treating various problems.
-It is an excellent complimentary treatment to assists in softening the superficial layers of muscle and fascia, enabling a deeper and more effective treatment.
+It is an excellent complimentary treatment to assist in softening the superficial layers of muscle and fascia, enabling a deeper and more effective treatment.